alex-gutev/live_cells/docs-src/docs/basics/meta-cells.md

 A meta cell has to be observed before `.inject` can be called.
-If `.inject` is called before the cell is observed `InactiveMetaCelLError` is thrown.
-You will have noticed the cell watch function is defined before `.inject` is called.
+If `.inject` is called before the cell is observed `InactiveMetaCellError` is thrown.
+You will have noticed that the cell watch function is defined before `.inject` is called.

 :::